deepikabekal/Work-Day-Scheduler/README.md

 * A for loop to check if the current time is present past or future.
    * If the time displayed in the row is equal to the current time then row will become red (present)
    * Else if the time displayed in the row is less than the current time then the row will become grey (past).
-   * Else if the time displaed in the row is greater than the current time the row will become green (future).
+   * Else if the time displayed in the row is greater than the current time the row will become green (future).
 * An event listener to detect the user click on the td element (place where the user can enter data).
 The call back function does the following:
    * Get the elements class and id attribute and save in respective variables.
    * Check if there is any text in the field.
 If yes save it in a variable and if not then store an empty string in the variable.
-   * Replace the td element with <textarea> element and add the class and id to it.
+   * Replace the td element with textarea element and add the class and id to it.
 * An event listener to detect save icon click.
 The call back function does the following:
-   * Get the text in the <textarea> element and save it in a variable.
+   * Get the text in the textarea element and save it in a variable.
    * Check if the variable is empty.
 If yes then send an alert to the user to enter valid data and return from the function.
    * Replace the textarea element with td element and add the classes and id to it.
    * Call a function to save the data in the local storage.